 Nutrition facts for mango skin:

-- Vitamin C – Amazing news for the health of the guinea pig.
-Without vitamin C, the health of cavies is endangered and under great risk!
+- Vitamin C – Without vitamin C, the health of cavies is endangered and under great risk!
 This vitamin keeps them perfectly healthy and without risk of scurvy.

 - Vitamin A – The vitamin A is antioxidant that keeps almost all organs healthy.
 It banishes the free radicals that can cause many diseases and early aging.